quantumiracle/QT_Opt/README.md

 Note: this implementation doesn't use the expert demonstrations, but purely learning from explorations.

+## Two Versions of Implementation:
+As CE method is very flexible in practice as shown in above [notebook](), there are at least two feasible versions of implementation for QT-Opt algorithms, and original paper didn't tell clearly about which one to apply.
+* the first version I tried didn't work, so not shown here;
+* version 2:
+`qt_opt_v2.py` : the Gaussian distribution in CE method is fitted on the policy weights W, and action A = W * S + B, where S is state and B is bias.
+And the criteria for CE method is Q(S,A).
+This version is more usual to see in general CE method implementation, but could only be applied for low-dimensional cases as the dimension of weights are basically dimension of S multiplied by dimension of S.
+* version 3:
+`qt_opt_v3.py` : the Gaussian distribution in CE method is fitted on the action A directly.
+And the criteria for CE method is Q(S,A).
+This version has advantages in the dimension of the fitted Gaussian distribution, which is the dimension of the action instead of the weights.
+And the dimension of the weights could be large for like visual-based input images as states S. Therefore, this version is more likely to be the one applied in original QT-Opt paper.

 ## To run:
+For example for `qt_opt_v3.py`:
 `python qt_opt_v3.py --train` for training;

 `python qt_opt_v3.py --test` for testing;

+To use `qt_opt_v2.py` just change the name correspondingly.